martineng/overloading/README.md

 # overloading-cpp
 This is a simple calculator console program builded with Xcode to demonstrate the implementation of method overloading.

+# Update 21-Jun-17, example of Operator Overloading.
+Operator Overloading in C++ is tricky.
+A new class named 'Calculator' has been added to this program to show a basic usage of Operator Overloading.

 # What is Method Overloading?
 Overloading is a programming implementation which given server functions/methods with a same name with different parameter.
 This implementation will often being seen in Object Orientated Programming Design, which we usually have a Null Constructor, Copy Constructor and zero or multiple Alternate Constructor.
 An example of non-object orientated implementation from this sample program is the multiple methods named 'calculate()'.